Bruce Fink OAM

-Mr Fink is a keen supporter of charities particularly in education and health.
-These include the Oasis Youth Support Network in NSW; Mt Scopus College in VIC; Moriah College in NSW; and the Lauren & Bruce Fink Paediatric Emergency Theatre at Sydney Children’s Hospital in NSW.
-He currently serves on the Board of the Children’s Medical Research Institute as well as several of its sub-committees including: Finance & Investment, Building Foundation, and Audit & Risk.
-Mr Fink is also a Director of the Moriah College Foundation and a member of the Australian Chamber Orchestra’s Chairman’s council.
+Mr. Fink is a keen philanthropist with particular interests in the areas of health and education.
+He currently serves on the Board of the Children’s Medical Research Institute and several of its sub-committees including Finance & Investment, Fundraising & Marketing, and Audit & Risk.
+Mr. Fink is also a Director of the Moriah College Foundation.

 Charles Parry-Okeden has 25 years experience in advertising media sales.
 Charles commenced his career in radio before moving to the world of out of home advertising, a sector which became a life-long passion.
 Charles spent 12 years at Buspak, ultimately holding its most senior sales position, when Buspak recorded unprecedented advertising revenue and profit.